ArtemAntonov/Gearbox-Speed-Estimation-via-Vibration-Analysis/README.md

 # Gearbox Speed Estimation via Vibration Analysis
-This repository implements a machine-learning model for estimation of shaft rotational speed by analyzing two-axis accelerometer vibration measurements.
-Raw vibration data is converted to the frequency domain via Fast Fourier Transform(FFT) and subsequently processed by a PyTorch convolutional neural network(CNN), achieving a mean absolute error(MAE) of 1.17 on hold-out data.
-By eliminating the need for dedicated tachometers, this tachometer-less solution delivers cost-effective, non-intrusive speed monitoring for legacy industrial machinery.
+This repository presents a machine-learning model for estimating shaft rotational speed from two-axis accelerometer vibration measurements.
+Raw time-domain vibration signals are transformed into the frequency domain via Fast Fourier Transform(FFT) and subsequently processed by a PyTorch convolutional neural network(CNN).
+The final model achieves a mean absolute error (MAE) of 1.17rps on hold-out data.
+By eliminating the need for dedicated tachometers, this tachometer-less approach offers cost-effective, non-intrusive speed monitoring for legacy industrial machinery.

 ### Objective
-Develop a neural network that predicts rotational speed by analyzing raw vibration signals.
+Develop a neural network that predicts rotational speed from raw vibration signals.

 ### Data
 [Mechanical Gear Vibration Dataset](https://www.kaggle.com/datasets/hieudaotrung/gear-vibration/data) was used for this project.
-It contains 36 time serieses(runs), representing shaft vibration readings along two axis for six different gear faults under two loads and at three speeds.
+It contains 36 time series(runs), representing shaft vibration readings along two axis for six different gear faults under two loads and at three speeds.
 <details>
 <summary>columns description</summary>